EconForge/dolo.py/doc/source/model_specification.rst

 ..
 ..
 The definitions for this class of models differ from the former ones
 .. by the fact that states are split into exogenous and discrete markov states,
-.. and endogenous continous states as before.
+.. and endogenous continuous states as before.
 Most of the definition can be readily
 .. transposed by replacing only the state variables.
 ..
 ..
 State-space and solution